KMasterOfPuppets/IdentityManager.ApiSdk/doc/01-api.md

 Most of the sample code is designed to be used in a `IApiProvider.Build` method.
 For space reasons, some of the samples omit the class and method context.

-# API plugins

-The API Server is extended using plugins.
-Any change to the functionality must be defined in plugin DLLs that are loaded when the API Server starts up.
+To customize and extend the API Server behavior, you create plugins and add the plugin DLLs to the software repository.
 An example plugin assembly is provided in the [SamplePlugin folder](../SamplePlugin).
+All of the code provided in this guide is intended to be used in plugin code.

 # API Server Start